General Data Protection Regulation from 25th May 2018

 - After twelve months of the incident only if you could not have known about the issue within the initial twelve months

-Complaints should be addressed to Nick Derbyshire, our Practice Business Manager who is responsible for handing all complaints.
-Alternatively, you may ask for an appointment with him in order to discuss your concerns.
-He will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
+Complaints should be addressed to Kerry Martin, our Practice Business Manager who is responsible for handing all complaints.
+Alternatively, you may ask for an appointment with her in order to discuss your concerns.
+She will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
 It will be a great help if you are as specific as possible about your complaint.

 Under regulations introduced in April 2009 you can, if you prefer, or if you do not feel your complaint has been dealt with satisfactorily at Practice level you can either write directly to NHS England, PO Box 16738, Redditch, B97 9PT, or telephone on 0300 311 22 33 (Mon to Fri 8am to 6pm, excluding English Bank Holidays), or electronically by using the commissioning board’s email address email@example.com